lexibank/tlopo/out/vol3/chapter6.md

 The cognate set below has few members, but they are widespread enough to support a POc reconstruction which entails the POc term _&ast;qone_ 'sand, sandy beach' or _&ast;qone-qone_ 'sandy' (vo1.2, [ch.3, §7.5](../contributions/3-3#s-7-5)).
 If the interpretation of the Patpatar prefix _i-_ offered in [chapter 2, §7.1](../contributions/3-2#s-7-1) is correct, then Patpatar _i-kon_ points to POc _&ast;kayu qone_, 'tree of beach, beach tree'.
 Although Tolai _ka-_ is not a regular prefix in tree names, it quite possibly reflects _&ast;kayu_ in this instance, as the latter must have been an intrinsic part of the name.
 Nyelayu _kʰon_ reflects _&ast;kV-kon_ at a recent interstage and has a history like that of the Tolai reflex.
-Proto Southeast Solomonic _&ast;(q)one-(q)one_ reflects POc _&ast;qone-qone_ 'sandy'.
+PSES _&ast;(q)one-(q)one_ reflects POc _&ast;qone-qone_ 'sandy'.

 <a id="p-182"></a>